 For Posters and Platform Talks

-For research-based presentations you should prepare an abstract.
-Abstracts are brief, but comprehensive summaries of work presented as a talk or poster and should contain the following elements:
+Abstracts of research presented as a talk or poster should contain the following elements:

 - purpose of the study